TOmorrowarc1/ClassSelectionSystem/README.md

       }
    9. AddCourse:
       {
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }
    10. ModifyCourse:
       {
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }
    11. LaunchCourse:
       {
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }
    12. GetAllCoursesInfo:
       {